-Marianne Udow-Phillips is the Executive Director of the Center for Healthcare Research & Transformation (CHRT) at the University of Michigan.
-CHRT is an independent 501(c)(3) impact organization with a mission to advance evidence-based care delivery, improve population health, and expand access to care.
+Marianne Udow-Phillips is the principal of Mu Consulting, Senior Adviser to the Center for Health and Research Transformation (CHRT) at the University of Michigan, and on faculty at the University of Michigan School of Public Health and Ford Public Policy School.
+In her current roles, Ms. Udow-Phillips provides strategic consulting and mentorship to advance social justice, improve population health and strengthen the effectiveness of health, public health and mental health systems.
+She was the founding executive director of CHRT which is an independent 501(c)(3) impact organization with a mission to advance evidence-based care delivery, improve population health, and expand access to care.
 From 2004 through 2007, she was director of the Michigan Department of Human Services, appointed by Governor Jennifer Granholm.
 Ms. Udow-Phillips came to state service from Blue Cross Blue Shield of Michigan, where she served in leadership roles for over 20 years, most recently as Senior Vice President of Health Care Products and Provider Services.
-She is a lecturer at the University of Michigan School of Public Health and serves on numerous boards and commissions.
+She serves on numerous boards and commissions.

 Mr. Warren joined the Arbor Research Board of Directors in 2016.
 He is also a member of the board of directors of Trinity Health, a $15 billion integrated health care delivery system with operations in 21 states.
 Mr. Warren has more than 30 years of hospital and human resource management experience.
 He served as Chief Executive Officer of Howard University Hospital in Washington, D.C.
 (2006-2012) and the University of Michigan Hospital (1998-2005).
 He served as Executive Vice President and Chief Operating Officer at Mercy Hospital of Detroit, a former division of Trinity Health, and as an Adjunct Professor at the University of Michigan's School of Public Health.

-David Morlock is a senior banker in the Health Systems M&A Group at Cain Brothers.
-Mr. Morlock joined Cain Brothers in 2016 with 30 years of experience as a health system executive where he is responsible for strategy development, mergers and acquisitions, affiliation agreements, joint ventures, major capital investments, and other unique arrangements tailored to meet the needs of healthcare organizations’ specific circumstances.
+David Morlock is a senior banker and head of the Health Systems M&A Group at Cain Brothers.
+Mr. Morlock’s practice focuses on strategy development, mergers and acquisitions, affiliation agreements, joint ventures, and other unique arrangements tailored to meet the needs of healthcare organizations’ specific circumstances.
 He is a frequent author of articles and speaker on health care industry mergers and acquisitions and strategic capital insights.
-Prior to joining Cain Brothers, Mr. Morlock was the CEO of the University of Toledo Medical Center, where he had executive responsibility for all aspects of the medical center’s strategy and operations.
-In addition, he was CFO of the University of Michigan Health System, with executive responsibility for the financial affairs of the hospitals, clinics, physician group, and medical school and a Senior Vice President of Accretive Health, where he was responsible for major client executive relationships and business development.
+Mr. Morlock joined Cain Brothers in 2016 with 30 years of experience as a health system executive, including roles as the CEO of the University of Toledo Medical Center, the CFO of the University of Michigan Health System, and Senior Vice President of Accretive Health.

 Judith Walker is a consultant in the areas of accounting and finance.
 She was previously the Chief Financial Officer/Vice President of Finance and Business Services at Cleary University.
 Ms. Walker started her career at Cleary in 1998 as Chief Financial Officer, where she was responsible for the Finance, Business Office, Financial Aid, Information Technology, Bookstore Services and Facilities Departments.
-She currently serves on the Ann Arbor Public Schools Business Advisory Board, the Washtenaw United Way Board Finance Committee.
-Ms. Walker previously served as Treasurer for the Ann Abor Area Chamber of Commerce Board of Directors and served on its Finance Committee.
-She served as Treasurer of the Board and Finance Committee of Nonprofit Enterprise at Work.
+She currently serves on the Water Quality Association Business Operations Committee.